These are my complete notes for the various topic Introductions in Symmetric Cryptography.

 K = The Key fed into the encryption and decryption functions.

-# P. Rule 3.
-Keeping the encryption/decryption algorithms 'e' and 'd' secret, preventing their cryptanalysis by the enemy, was standard procedure for the ~4000 year history of Cryptography prior to the discovery of public-key Cryptography.
+# C. Rule 3.
+Keeping the encryption/decryption algorithms 'e' and 'd' secret, preventing their cryptanalysis by the enemy (known as Security by Obscurity), was standard procedure for the ~4000 year history of Cryptography prior to the discovery of public-key Cryptography.
 However, the only way of ensuring the security of the algorithms is to make them public so it can be analyzed by cryptanalysts.
-Schneier's Law, again.

 In Practice: Never use an untested Crypto algorithm!
 Furthermore, never roll your own crypto!